Grandfather clock: Origin

-The advent of the longcase clock is due to the invention of the anchor escapement mechanism by Robert Hooke around 1658.
-Prior to the adoption of the anchor mechanism, pendulum clock movements used an older verge escapement mechanism, which required very wide pendulum swings of about 80–100°.
-Long pendulums with such wide swings could not be fitted within a case, so most freestanding clocks had short pendulums.
+The advent of the longcase clock was due to the invention of the anchor escapement mechanism by Robert Hooke in about 1658.
+Before adopting the anchor mechanism, pendulum clock movements used an older verge escapement mechanism, which required very wide pendulum swings of about 80–100 degrees.
+Long pendulums with such wide swings could not be fitted within a case, so most free-standing clocks had short pendulums.